daniel112/RunnerGameUnity/README.md

   it pushes p1 to the ground.
 - p1 is on bottom p2 is on top.
 When p2 jumps then p1 jumps and hits p2 while p1 is in the air it pushes p2 upwards.
+- one player is larger(and stronger than the other) larger player can jump higher but has less control in air.
+- one player is smaller than the other can jump decently but has more control in air.

+Control Ideas:
+- Left and right side of keyboard for each player.
+- Can be played single player with one person controlling both characters (this should be more difficult).
+- Can be played with one controller.
+P1 on left side of controller.
+P2 on right side of controller.
+One hand on controller for each person.

 Design Requirements:
 - ~~Proper Camera following~~ The scene moves around the player(s).
 Camera is static.